FanatiQS/wireless_atem_camera_control_and_tally/README.md

 Status LEDs are connected the other way around with the cathodes resistors connected to 3.3v and the anodes connected to GPIO pins.

+A power LED can be attached with its anode to ground and the cathodes resistor to 3.3v.

 #### Prepare firmware
 Set `PIN_PGM`, `PIN_PVW` and/or `PIN_CONN` in `arduino/user_config.h` to the GPIO pin the LED is attached to.
 To disable one of them, either remove the line or comment it out.